brooklynrail/brooklynrail-platform/content/events/2020/08/common-ground-a-conversation-with-dwight-bullard.md

 ---
-title: "Common Ground: A Conversation with Dwight Bullard"
+title: "Common Ground: A Conversation with Dwight Bullard "
 summary: "Please join us for our inaugural episode of Common Ground, where we will be joined by Dwight M. Bullard, Political Director of The New Florida Majority, in conversation with Nikki Zeichner. "